DIY Automatic Watering System for Indoor Plants

 These are ideal for shorter-term setups as the reservoir needs to be full for it to work, so many people use them over a few weeks or less.
 Water is only needed otherwise you may end up with root rot.

-Drip watering System
+DIY Drip watering System

 A drip emitter allows this type of system to work, effectively dripping water slowly and steadily while it’s one.
 This type of hose is set up directly beneath the soil so that the water reaches the roots, which is the main source that requires irrigation.